 - Lay the pie crusts into a 9.5" deep dish pie plate, taking care to press it gently into the edges of the plate (using the bottom of a cup might help).
 Pour the apple filling into the pie crust and smooth it across evenly, then dot the top with 2 tablespoons of diced butter.

 - Add the remaining butter, 1/4 cup flour, 1/2 cup oats and 1/8 sugar to a food processor and pulse it until the mixture turns into coarse crumbles.
 Spread it on top of the apples.

 - Fold the pie crust edges in and over the sides of the pie.
 Mix the water and egg white and use a pastry or basting brush to apply it on the outside of the folded pie crust edges.

 - Bake the pie for about an hour, or until the edges are golden and the insides are bubbling through the oat topping.

-I use store bought pie dough from the refrigerator section of the grocery store, but you can certainly make yours from scratch (I, admittedly, am horrible at homemade pie dough.)
+*I often use store bought pie dough from the refrigerator section of the grocery store, but you can certainly make easy pie dough from scratch!

 You can also make this pie in advance, and then warm it in a 200°F oven for 30 minutes before you're ready to eat.
 Goes fabulously with vanilla ice cream!